akariba/CCR-Portfolio-Analytics/README.md

+The active destination project is C:\Users\ak54743\Downloads\OneDrive_2026-07-16\Rapid Portfolio Review - Copy.
+The folder RPR_v11_2_Step21_Analyst_Context is the completed replacement overlay.
+Follow its INSTALL.txt: back up the active files, copy the replacements, find the exact approved Sonnet 5 identifier only from the active company configuration, run the included scoped tests, restart the backend, and perform the health check.
+Do not redesign, reimplement, modify Trigger 1, add demo data, or use the public internet.
+Minimal narration—execute now.

 Use `RPR_v11_2_Step21_Analyst_Context.zip` as the completed Step 2.1 implementation package.

 Your job is installation and minimal verification—not redesign, planning, or reimplementation.
 Keep narration extremely short to conserve tokens.